tomkimpson/PulsarMockData/README.md

 # Pulsar Mock Data

 This repo generates frequency timeseries from the [IPTA Mock Data Challenge](https://web.archive.org/web/20130108011819/http://www.ipta4gw.org/?page_id=126).
+See also [https://github.com/nanograv/mdc1](https://github.com/nanograv/mdc1)

 The frequency timeseries can then be used as data inputs to state-space filtering algorithms.